Eyadhamza/Simple-Logger/README.md

 - [License](#license)

 ## About
-Zeal Logger is a simple API logger that efficiently logs all requests and responses to your app.
+Simple Logger is a simple API logger that efficiently logs all requests and responses to your app.

 ## Installation